Beli menu search and rating flow mockups

 Menu Search

-• Browse the entire menu without remembering names
+• Browse the full menu without remembering names

 • Keyword search also available

-• More taps required: search → scroll → click on item
+• More taps: search → scroll → click on item

-• Must repeat the process for each new item added
+• Must repeat the process for each item added

 @ Symbol to